spotify/apollo/apollo-http-service/README.md

 The `apollo-http-service` library is a small bundle of Apollo modules.
 It incorporates both [apollo-api](../apollo-api) and [apollo-core](../apollo-core) and ties them together with the [jetty-http-server](../modules/jetty-http-server) and the [okhttp-client](../modules/okhttp-client) to make a complete service.
+It also adds `logback-classic` as an SLF4J implementation to give you logging capabilities.

 Apollo HTTP Service gives you what you need to start your backend service.
 Here, for example, we tell `HttpService` to boot a service named `"ping"`, defined by the function `Ping::init`, and